angrycaptain19/Safe-Delete/README.md

 ## Limitations

 Deleting multiple files, or using certain expressions that `rm` provides isn't always going to work with `delete.py`.
+For instance, the wildcard symbol (\*) which is used to delete multiple files only deletes the first file of the sequence using `delete.py`.